AmberHou1230/Computational_Finance_ETF_Recommender/README.md

 * In particular for QQQ, what would your recommendation be?
 Are investors rational in their behavior, or are there limits to rationality?

+Additional Notes
+* After that, we started web scraping.
+We used MongoDB to record our data
+ * We got 14 ETF holdings (including their expense ratios) from Investco, 50 from iShares, 124 from StockAnalysis.com

+* After loading everything into MongoDB, we wrote functions to calculate the cosine similarities between the ETFs
+ * The advantage of using cosine similarity is that it accounts for differences in the market value of each holding.
+If one ETF is investing heavily in one stock and not so heavily in the other, we can use that information in our comparison.